WilliamSudokeys/icescrum-migration-tool/README.md

 This user is considered to have the ID 40.
 (IMPORT_USER_ID) The file to import must be :
  - in CSV format (separator : ',', delimiter '"')
+ - encoded in the same charset as icescrum database (latin-1 (ISO8859-1))
  - called "fileToParse.csv"
  - in root directory of this script